noseglasses/Kaleidoscope-Papageno/README.md

    ```

   If the upload did not succeed, it is likely that your keyboard was not recognized by the build system.
 If this
-  happened, no problem.
+  happened, don't panic.
 Just unplug and replug the keyboard, then repeat steps 4 and 6.